dylanesque/GettingToKnowGraphQL/README.md

   + Mutations
   + Subscriptions

-  + Typde definition language
+  + Type definition language (similar to Mongoose or TypeScript)

 ## Tools and Implementation

-+ Apollo
++ Apollo (For JavaScript, also provides state management and many other features)
 + Prisma

 ## Resources for Further Learning

 + GraphQL Documentary
++ Official Docs

 ### Courses